Dylan Fabre

-Dylan Fabre (born 10 November 2000) is a French professional ice hockey player for HC Ässät Pori of the Finnish Liiga.
+Dylan Fabre (born 10 November 2000) is a French professional ice hockey player who is a winger for HC Ässät Pori of the Liiga.
 Internationally, Fabre represents France.
 Fabre started his professional career in the Ligue Magnus, France's top-level league, playing for Brûleurs de Loups, which is also his youth club.

-Career
+Playing career

-Junior career
+Junior

 Fabre started ice hockey in the youth organization of Brûleurs de Loups.
 Fabre represented Brûleurs de Loups as a 12-year-old in the Quebec International Pee-Wee Hockey Tournament in the 2012–13 season.
 Fabre played four games and scored a total of nine points.

 During the 2014–15 season, Fabre played for Brûleurs de Loups U18 II team in the French U18 3rd division.
 Fabre only played three games, which were all playoff games.
 In the following season, Fabre represented Brûleurs de Loups in the U18 first team for a total of six regular season games and five playoff games.
 In total, Fabre scored 13 points.

 In Fabre's last fully junior season (2016–17), he played for Brûleurs de Loups U17 for 20 games where he tallied 34 points.
 Fabre also represented Brûleurs de Loups U20 in five games, scoring 3 points.